Marissol Mwaba: Biography

 Luz-A-zuL – which also had a launch show in Brazil in October 2016 at SESC Prainha in Florianopolis – brought to stage compositions by the singer, along with her partnerships with Muleka.
 She also participated in albums by Alegre Corrêa, A Pedra que Ronca, Cristiano Forte, Nego Magoy, Renata Corrêa, and Trovão Rocha.
 The work was recorded under the executive production of Boaventura Soluções Culturais, mixed captioning and editing by Francis Pedemonte, musical production Muleka and Pedemonte, general direction by Mwewa Lumbwe, photographic and art direction by Alice Assal, photographs by Renan Rosa, and design by Tina Merz.
 She also participated in 2018 edition of The Voice Brasil.

 Recently, Mwaba had gained fame when she participated in the song “Principia” in AmarElo, Emicida's most recent album.
 The rapper described Mwaba as the “fury of the suns beauty” and said that he would bring her to open his show at the Circo Voador in June 2019.
 Singer and businessman Fióti, Emicida's brother, is one of the musical godfathers of Mwaba, together with singer and composer Chico César.
 Someone who also inspired Mwaba greatly is Luedji Luna, who also recorded two of her compositions in her albums, “Notícias de Salvador” and “Erro”, and who has described her as a "very versatile composer" and "one of the best that we have in this country".
 She has also received high praises from various artists in Brazil, such as Rael, Mariana Aydar, Rashid, Drik Barbosa, and Gilberto Gil, who praised her talent on Twitter, sharing a verse that she did for “Esotérico”.

 Recognized for her role in duo and idols, Mwaba now searches for a larger audience for her current work, that produced an album, “Luz-A-zul” (2016), and a live session album “Palavra mágica acústico rec’n’play” (2018), and saw another achievement in 2021 with the "Ndeke" project (which translates to bird in Swahili, a reference to the phoenix), that would bring a collection of unreleased songs.
-The first step was made through a clip for "Toda quinta", released two weeks prior, in which she illustrates before and after another unique aspect of her work: the use of the her own method, called the Reversas de Lossiram, through which she chants melodies and lyrics from songs and poetry in reverse, creating her own language.
+The first step was made through a clip for "Toda quinta", released two weeks prior, in which she illustrates before and after another unique aspect of her work: the use of her own method, called the Reversas de Lossiram, through which she chants melodies and lyrics from songs and poetry in reverse, creating her own language.